MicrosoftDocs/globalization/globalization/reference/microsoft-style-guides.md

 The Microsoft Writing Style Guide provides essential guidance for developers and content creators who design English-language apps, documentation, marketing, and reference material for and about Microsoft products.

-You’ll find the Microsoft Writing Style Guide on [Microsoft Learn](https://learn.microsoft.com/style-guide/welcome/), the home for Microsoft technical documentation.
+You'll find the Microsoft Writing Style Guide on [Microsoft Learn](https://learn.microsoft.com/style-guide/welcome/), the home for Microsoft technical documentation.

 ## Localization Style Guides